 If you’re doing well, the retail business will have some money left when stuff is sold and all the costs are deducted.
 This gross profit.
 Normally it’s several times less than gross margin.
 As a definition puts it, gross profit is a company’s residual profit after selling a product or service, deducting the cost associated with its production and sale.

 Gross profit = Revenue per item – Cost of items and selling process

 Want to compare the gross margin and gross profit per product?
 It’s pretty hard to calculate how much time and space you spend on a particular product, so just count your costs and divide by the number of items sold.
-This is what most of the retailers do, even though advanced enterprise management software can be customized to calculate item’s dimension, stocking time and much more.
-Get a good software that allows this in future.
+This is what most of the retailers do, even though advanced enterprise management software can be customized to calculate the item’s dimension, stocking time and much more.
+Get good software that allows this in future.

 There are plenty more indicators a retail business owner and manager can monitor.
 Erply is working in close cooperation with many large retail companies, including multinationals, and what we see is that successful management keeps day-to-day watch on a limited set of retail metrics.

 An enterprise retail management suite provides practically infinite possibilities to build custom retail statistics.

 May we suggest you first get familiar with the essentials, and then work out specific indicators, relevant to your retail business, and compare your result to internal and industry benchmarks.